 - Does the matter primarily concern a personal matter, such as individual harassment or a personal human resources issue?
 If so, your concerns would likely be better dealt with through existing procedures or recourse mechanisms available to address them.

 Some situations, while not meeting the definition of a wrongdoing under the Act, may still require attention.
 If our Office is not the most appropriate mechanism to deal with the situation you raise, we will do our best to direct you to the right place.

 You may also consult our cards that identify some factors for determining wrongdoing.

 If in doubt, contact the Office’s general information line at: 1-866-941-6400.
 We can provide information and guidance to help you make an informed decision and can also provide you with details about the process and what you can expect if you submit a disclosure to our Office.

 You may also wish to consult our list of other organizations that may be able to address your complaint.

 Does individual harassment constitute wrongdoing under the Act?

 Harassment can be a very serious matter.
 However, it is generally not considered wrongdoing under the Act.
 The Act is intended to address wrongdoing that could seriously impact the public’s confidence in the integrity of the public service.
-It is not intended to address matters of a personal nature, such as individual harassment complaints.
+It is not intended to address matters of a primarily personal nature, such as individual harassment complaints.

 Individual harassment complaints are more appropriately dealt with under your organization’s harassment policy or Treasury Board Secretariat’s Policy on Harassment Prevention and Resolution of Workplace Harassment and Violence.

 Do I have to disclose wrongdoing?